Open Your Own Online Shop

 Once your shop is fairly well established, you will want to inform the world of your shop's arrival on the scene.
 There is always the option of paid advertising.
 But you can also use cost-free means to make your shop known.
 These include:

-- If allowed by your company, sending out newsletters to customers
+8. If allowed by your company, sending newsletters to customers (Your customers must sign up for your mailings; otherwise, you would be spamming.)

-- Opening a Flickr Studio and posting images of your products there
+9. Opening a Flickr.com account and posting images of your products there

 This sounds like a lot to do, and it is.
 But remember that you don't have to do everything at once.
-You can start with what feels the most comfortable.
-And then, step by step, you can add on to your marketing efforts.
-Gradually, you'll find that marketing activities become a natural part of having an online shop.
+You can start with what feels comfortable.
+And then, step by step, you can add to your marketing efforts.
+Gradually, you'll find that marketing activities become a natural part of your day.
+It is an essential part of having an online shop.

 Marketing With Your E-mail Signature